xoreos/xoreos-media/README.md

 * icons/

-  Icons based on the xoreos logo: an "x" rendered in the Rezland font.
+  Icons based on the xoreos and Phaethon logo: an "x" and a "P", respectively, rendered in the Rezland font.

   Licensed under the terms of the [Creative Commons Attribution-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-sa/3.0/).